 - milk – any kind of milk will work.
 Feel free to use nut milk, oat milk, coconut milk, or regular dairy milk.

-- oats – you can use quick cooking oats instead of rolled oats.
+- oats – you can use quick-cooking oats instead of rolled oats.
 While you can use steel cut oats for overnight oats, they are a lot coarser (they aren’t as processed) and need to soak for at least 10-12 hours.
 Will will need more liquid if using steel cut oats as well.

 - nut butter – any kind of nut butter will work or even a seed butter if you are allergic to nuts.
 Try almond, cashew, pecan, sunbutter (sunflower seed butter), or tahini.

-- powdered peanut butter – if you want to lower the fat some but still want that peanut butter taste, you can use a powdered peanut butter instead.
+- powdered peanut butter – if you want to lower the fat some but still want that peanut butter taste, you can use powdered peanut butter instead.
 I haven’t tried this, but it should work the same.

 - sweetener – the sweetener is optional in this, but you can use honey instead of maple syrup.

 - cacao powder – the cacao powder is what gives this recipe the chocolate taste, but you could substitute your favorite chocolate protein powder instead.
 It will still give it that flavor while also adding some protein.
-You might not need any sweetener if you protein is sweetened though.
+You might not need any sweetener if your protein is sweetened though.

 How long do overnight oats last?

 They make a great option for meal prep – I will make a few servings at a time and just keep them in the fridge for Michael or myself to grab during the week.
-They also make a great post workout snack or meal, especially if you add some protein powder.
+They also make a great post-workout snack or meal, especially if you add some protein powder.